AI4Finance-Foundation/RLSolver/README.md

 For combinatorial optimization problems, we compare with [Benchmark](http://plato.asu.edu/bench.html).

-For nonconvex optimization problems, we aim to find high-quality local minimum, even global minimum.
+For nonconvex optimization problems, we aim to find high-quality local optimum, even global optimum.

-This project is built on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).
+This project is built based on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).

-The following two key technologes are under active development:
+The following two key technologies are under active development:

 - **Massively parallel simuations** of gym-environments on GPU, using thousands of CUDA cores and tensor cores.